 \subsubsection{Class Activation Map (CAM)}

-Deep learning architectures based on convolutional neural networks (CNN) were able to achieve optimal results in many computer vision applications.
-From the training data, CNNs learn to extract a deep hierarchy of task-relevant visual features \cite{townsend2019extracting, das2020opportunities, arik2020explaining,kori2020abstracting}.
+Deep learning architectures based on convolutional neural networks (CNN) achieved optimal results in many computer vision applications.
+From the training data, CNNs learn to extract a deep hierarchy of task-relevant visual features \cite{townsend2019extracting, das2020opportunities, arik2020explaining, kori2020abstracting}.
 While these feature-extracting filters can be visualized, they are hard to interpret: in lower layers, the filters are mostly edge detectors, while in higher layers, they are sensitive to complex features.
 Moreover, the filters represent what image features the CNN is sensitive to, but not what features lead to a given image classification.
-CAMs \cite{zhou2016learning} address this issue by creating a heatmap of discriminative image regions over the input image that shows what parts of the input image contributed how much to the CNN's classification of the image to belong to a selected class.
+CAMs \cite{zhou2016learning} address this issue by creating a heatmap of discriminative image regions over the input image that shows what parts of the input image contributed how much to the CNN's classification of the image as belonging to a selected class.
 In this way, CAMs supply a visual explanation for a classification.
 Furthermore, by calculating and comparing CAMs for different classes, relevant portions of the input image can be visualized for distinction.

 CAMs work by inserting a global average pooling (GAP) layer directly after the architecture's final convolutional layer.
-This layer computes a spatial average of all filters from the previous layer, which is then weighted by the selected output class.
+This layer computes a spatial average of all filters from the previous layer, which are then weighted by the selected output class.
 A drawback of this approach is that the NN architecture is altered, and models need to be retrained.
-Gradient-weighted Class Activation Mappings (Grad-CAM) was introduced by \citet{selvaraju2017grad} based on gradients flowing into the final convolutional layer to solve this problem.
-They extend their approach by fusing it with Guided Backpropagation (Guided Grad-CAM) to enhance the resolution of the approach further.
+Gradient-weighted Class Activation Mappings (Grad-CAM) were introduced by \citet{selvaraju2017grad} based on gradients flowing into the final convolutional layer to solve this problem.
+They extend their approach further by fusing it with Guided Backpropagation (Guided Grad-CAM) to enhance the resolution.
 An example application field for CAM and related methods is medical image analysis. \citet{ng2018classification} use a three-dimensional CNN to analyze MRI data of possible migraine patients.
 They use CAMs to highlight discriminative brain areas.
 In such applications, CAMs guide a medical expert's attention to different image regions to assess the network's prediction.